 What will the connection cost me as a private customer (tenant)?

-Who pays for the FTTH fibre optic network?
+Who pays for the point-to-point FTTH fibre optic network?

 How much will the individual services cost?